"If you ask me what I came to do in this world, I, an artist, will answer you: I am here to live out loud."

 Kathryn Donatelli is a portrait artist, still life painter, mural painter and book illustrator.
 In 1986 Ms. Donatelli relocated to Los Angeles from New Jersey.
 At the time she was working as a creative director for retail publications but never lost sight of her desire to be a fine artist.
 In just a few short years of moving to Los Angeles Kathryn left the publishing business and set up her own portrait and mural company.

 She has been commissioned to paint hundreds of portraits including such notable clientele as Jo Marie Payton of the TV Series "Family Matters"; Dick O’Neill, noted actor of the TV series "Cagney and Lacy"; along with Glynn Turman, actor; Joseph Caligiuri, inventor or the gyroscope and retiring CEO of The Litton Corporation; William Bailey, retiring Chief of the Sheriff’s Department and David and Elaine Marmel who produce the Mrs. America Pageant.
 Benefits that Kathryn was invited to donate custom portraits to include: The Thurgood Marshall Scholarship Fund; City of Hope; American Heart Association; California African-American Museum of Art; and Stop Cancer, the annual Tom Bosley Celebrity Golf and Tennis Championship.
 Since 2002 she has contributed her original paintings, hand painted ceiling murals, wall murals and borders to 8 different Design and Showcase Houses in Pasadena and Hancock Park.
 She designed, painted and installed over a dozen Private, Corporate and Public murals and has illustrated 3 children's books.
-Her work has been exhibited in over 10 juried shows from New York City to Los Angeles including a national juried show.
+Her work has been exhibited in over 18 juried shows from New York City to Los Angeles including two national juried shows.
 Kathryn is member of The California Art Club and The California Art League.
 She is proficient in several mediums including oil, pastel, watercolor, charcoal, and acrylic.

 One of the mural projects Kathryn has taken part in as designer, instructor and lead artist is The Metropolitan Water District's "The Story of Water" which was displayed around the outside of the current location for two years while that building was being constructed.
 Ms. Donatelli worked with 25 senior art students from the Woodrow Wilson High School.
 The mural was 285 feet long and took 5 months to complete and was featured on national TV and published in the Los Angeles TImes.
 The mural is now in storage waiting to be installed permanently at a visitor center in the Owen’s Valley.